Are you thinking of moving to Portugal in the latter half of 2023?

 Portugal specifies that D7 applicants should show evidence of passive income that’s at least the equivalent of the Portuguese minimum wage.

-At present, this is around €700 per month for one applicant.
+At present, this is a minimum of €760 per month for one applicant.
 If you want to bring a dependent spouse or children, you’ll need another 50% of income to account for your spouse, and 30% more for each dependent child (under 18).

 That’s why we recommend you have at least €1,000 a month for one applicant plus the 50% and 30% for a spouse and children.